 Question 2, “What has been your biggest challenge that you solved by applying technology during this time?
 Is this a new technological solution, or did you expand an existing solution to meet current needs?” resulted in a discussion around challenges with new online meeting software as well as moving displays and passive programming to LibGuides.
 Virtual exhibits were also discussed.

 Question 3 was: “What problems has existing tech caused you that you had to overcome?”
 Problems around capacity on VPN networks and virtual meeting software were again evident.
 It was remarked, however, that collaboration and team work seemed to improve during this time.

-Responses to Question 4 “To what extent do you plan to move toward more self-service tech solutions in the near future?” ranged from ideas around providing print services in a minimally staff facility to increased investment in patron self service solutions.
+Responses to the fourth question, “To what extent do you plan to move toward more self-service tech solutions in the near future?”, ranged from ideas around providing print services in a minimally staff facility to increased investment in patron self service solutions.

 The last question of the day, “Have you had to spend more to support your technology infrastructure since the pandemic began?
 If yes, do you think this will be a long term change in investment?” again reflected increased spending for remote tools such as meeting software and equipment and infrastructure necessary for staff to work from home.
 Increased spending in public libraries for additional mobile hotspots for circulation was also mentioned.

 Day 2, which concentrated on long term changes to technology and tech planning, the question “What changes to library services have you made that you feel will become permanent—and why?” prompted a brief discussion about curbside services.
 It is felt that these services will survive after COVID, as they meet needs beyond just the immediate situation.
 Investment in online resources was also mentioned.
 Again, increased team work and collaboration among staff members was cited as a positive to come out of the shutdowns.